 However, if it is left untreated, gingivitis will progress into “periodontitis.”
-This condition is irreversible, but it can be controlled with proper periodontal care.
+This condition is irreversible, but it can be controlled with proper periodontal care from a Modesto periodontist.
 In periodontitis, the bacteria infecting the gums will begin to destroy the gum tissue and the underlying structure of the teeth, resulting in more serious symptoms.

 The final stage of periodontal disease is “advanced periodontitis.”
 The support structures of your teeth will be mostly destroyed, and you may begin to lose multiple teeth.
 While it is sometimes possible to save your teeth, it may be more practical to remove your remaining teeth and replace them with dentures or dental implants.